 Esophageal cancer, also called cancer of the esophagus, happens when the cells that line the esophagus become abnormal and grow at a rate beyond control.
 The esophagus is a fancy word for your food pipe.
 Your food pipe is made up several layers.
 The innermost layer is a called the mucosa, which contains three distinct layers itself.
 The mucosa’s innermost layer is called the epithelium and happens to be where most esophageal cancers start.

-A lot of cancers share signs and symptoms with each other and other conditions that are totally benign.
-So, if you notice any of the following issues, please consult your doctor before assuming the worst:
+A lot of cancers share signs and symptoms with each other, and with other conditions that are totally benign.
+If you notice any of the following issues, please consult your doctor before assuming the worst:

 It can be helpful to think of esophageal cancer as existing on a continuum, with heartburn on one end, gastroesophageal reflux disease (GERD in the middle), and esophageal cancer at the other end.

 Now, most of us will get heartburn or acid reflux at some point in our lives.
 However, when it doesn’t go away and lasts for months or even years is when things can get a little dangerous.
 Having chronic symptoms may mean you have gastroesophageal reflux disease (GERD).

 Some GERD can be treated with over-the-counter or prescription drugs along with some tweaks to your diet and sleeping habits.
 But untreated GERD that lasts for years can cause permanent damage to the inner lining of your esophagus.
 In fact, the cells that line your esophagus change in response to years of irritation from stomach acid—and that’s where trouble can arise.
 The new cells that begin replacing the lining of the esophagus lead to Barrett’s esophagus, a pre-cancerous condition that is estimated to affect more than 12 million adults in the United States.